daymaakash/Calculator/README.md

-it is basic java program for calculator.
+it is basic java program to implement calculator.